aanicolella/HW6-HMM/README.md

 ![BuildStatus](https://github.com/aanicolella/HW6-HMM/actions/workflows/tests.yml/badge.svg?event=push)
 # HW6-HMM
+## Methods Description

-In this assignment, you'll implement the Forward and Viterbi Algorithms (dynamic programming).
+In this assignment, I implemented the Forward and Viterbi Algorithms (dynamic programming).
+The HiddenMarkovModel class constructs an object containing the components needed to run the forward and/or viterbi algorithms.
+The class also contains two functions, described below:
+* forward()
+  Description: This function runs the forward algorithm on an input sequence of observation states
+  args:
+  * input_observation_states (np.ndarray): observation sequence to run forward algorithm on
+  returns:
+  * forward_probability (float): forward probability (likelihood) for the input observed sequence

+* viterbi()--
+  Description: This function runs the viterbi algorithm on an input sequence of observation states
+  args:
+  * decode_observation_states (np.ndarray): observation state sequence to decode
+  returns:
+  * best_hidden_state_sequence(list): most likely list of hidden states that generated the sequence observed states

 # Assignment